tflander/techTrek2017/README.md

 **singleDotCycleEntireMatrix**:  Verify that the individual LED strands are wired correctly in the proper order.

-**pixelIntegrityTest**: Verify all LEDS in each pixel are functional
+**pixelIntegrityTest**: Verify all LEDS in each pixel are functional for an entire matrix.
+Used to check for problems after the matrix is assembled.

+**strandIntegrityTest**: Verify all LEDS in each pixel are functional for a single strand.
+Used to check for problems after soldering a bunch of LEDS.

 **stressTest**: Verify that the power is adequate for lighting all pixels full blast at the same time